anthonydb/practical-sql-2/faq-updates-errata.md

 ### FAQ, Updates, and Errata

 This page contains answers to Frequently Asked Questions, updates to material and URLs, and errata for Practical SQL, 2nd Edition.
-Some of these apply to the first couple of printings of the book and may be updated if you have a third printing or later.
+Some only apply to the first printings of the book and have been subsequently incorporated in later printings.
 Check the copyright page to see which printing you have.

+### pgAdmin Updates

+Version 9 notes coming with February 2025 release of pgAdmin.

 ### Introduction